Mohammedkaifuddin/RPA-Flight-Booking-Automation/README.md

-# RPA-Flight-Booking-Automation
-A UiPath automation project that extracts flight details from MakeMyTrip, saves them to Excel, and sends the results via email.
+RPA-Flight-Booking-Automation is a UiPath-based project that automatically extracts flight details from the MakeMyTrip website.
+The bot saves the collected data into an Excel report and sends it to the user via email, reducing manual effort and improving efficiency.